What are we doing?

 How long will the work take?

-A planning application for listed building consent was granted in May 2023 and the contract was awarded to TEC Construction, who have now started work.
+A planning application for listed building consent was granted in May 2023 and the contract was awarded to TEC Construction, who are now carrying out the work.

-Work is expected to be completed early next Summer and the Guildhall will remain closed to the public during this time.
+Work is expected to be completed by Autumn 2025 and the Guildhall will remain closed to the public during this time.
+The timetable has slipped by a few weeks and event organisers who booked the venue have been informed.

 How much will this cost?

-The project will cost in the region of £3.9m and is funded by the Future High Streets Fund.
+The project now costs in the region of £5,429,000 and is funded by the Future High Streets Fund and Plymouth City Council.

 Exterior restoration